ClusterCockpit/cc-metric-collector/collectors/README.md

 # Lustre collector
 The Lustre collector requires the path to the Lustre stats file.
 It has to be configured in the collector itself (`LUSTREFILE` in `lustreMetric.go`)

+# Temperature collector
+This is optional configuration of the temperature collector.
+On multi-socket system there are multiple hwmon devices, one for each CPU socket but there is no field to determine which hwmon device corresponds to which CPU socket.
+After you determined the mapping, you can add it to the `tag_override` map in the collector.

 # LIKWID collector
 The `likwidMetric.go` requires preparation steps.
 For this, the `Makefile` can be used.